Coaching website checklist: what every independent coach needs

 Content that supports the decision

-A small library of public posts can answer the questions prospects keep asking before the first call.
+A small blog can answer the questions prospects keep asking before the first call.
 This is useful for search, but it is also useful for sales.
 A clear answer can reduce hesitation before someone sends a request.

 The request flow

 Coloseos keeps the request flow direct.
-Visitors submit a request on the site.
-The coach gets an email and the request is saved in admin.
-The coach keeps their own calendar, payment link, bank transfer, or preferred workflow.
+Visitors submit a request on the public site.
+The coach gets an email, the request lands in Inbox, and requested times can move into Calendar after confirmation.
+Payment ownership stays with the coach: Stripe link, bank transfer, invoice, SumUp, or another preferred provider, with no Coloseos booking cut.

 How Coloseos helps

-Coloseos brings the website, posts, events, reviews, legal pages, request inbox, insights, and Colos drafting into one coach workspace.
-It does not replace the relationship between coach and client.
+Coloseos brings Site, blog posts, programs, events, reviews, legal pages, Inbox, Calendar, Athletes, Insights, Grow, and Colos-AI drafting into one coach workspace.
+It does not replace the relationship between coach and athlete.